Leadership Training Programs

 (Approximately 1.5 hrs)

-One of the best leadership skills is being able to ask the right question of your team members, at the right time, to elicit an expected response.
+One of the best leadership training programs skills is being able to ask the right question of your team members, at the right time, to elicit an expected response.
 When we order people around, we might get our team to comply — at least temporarily.
 However, they won’t necessarily cooperate with us effectively.
 A better way to help your team is to ask good questions so that they can come to the best solution on their own.
 This technique also opens up lines of communication very effectively.
 By attending this session, you can expect the following results:

 - Create questions that help your team come to solutions on their own.